Skip to main content

 3

-Write a SQL query (live, on a whiteboard or notebook) that finds the top 10 users by revenue in the last 30 days.
+Write a SQL query right now: top 10 users by revenue in the last 30 days, handling the case where one user has multiple payment records per day.

 What to listen for